diegochavez-io/TidalToolbox/README.md

 # TidalToolBox

 This repository provides tools for chopping up audio files into segments based on the BPM and applying a fade in and fade out to each segment to prevent pops or clicks.
-The scripts are designed to be flexible and can be adapted to fit your specific needs.

 ## Installation